(RSPU) SP500 Equal Weight Utilities - Overview

 |---|---|

-The Invesco S&P 500 Equal-Weight Utilities ETF (RSPU) aims to track the S&P 500 Utilities Plus Index by allocating at least 90% of its net assets to the index’s constituents-U.S. utility companies classified under GICS.
-Because the index is equal-weight, the fund gives roughly the same exposure to large-cap utilities (e.g., Duke Energy, Southern Co.) and smaller S&P 500 utilities, reducing concentration risk relative to market-cap-weighted utility funds.
+The Invesco S&P 500 Equal-Weight Utilities ETF (RSPU) seeks to track the S&P 500 Utilities Plus Index, allocating at least 90 % of its assets to the index’s constituents – all S&P 500 companies classified as utilities under the GICS taxonomy.

 What is the price of RSPU shares?